 Revolving Loan Fund

-A microentrepreneur is an owner and operator of a business with not more than 10 full-time employees.
+A microentrepreneur is an owner and operator of a business with not more than ten full-time employees.

-Loans of 50,000 or less are available to startup and growing microenterprises, including agricultural producers that meet the definition of a microenterprise.
-The organization prioritizes funding businesses or small farmers that may not qualify for traditional loans, as well as entrepreneurs with creative and innovative ideas.
+Loans of $50,000 or less are available to startup and growing microenterprises, including agricultural producers that meet the definition of a microenterprise.
+Our organization provides funding for businesses or small farmers that may not qualify for traditional loans, as well as for entrepreneurs with creative and innovative ideas.

 As part of the program, borrowers can also apply for training and technical assistance to boost their development and ongoing success.

-Areas Served: Citrus, Sumter, Hermando, Hardee, Highlands, Okeechobee, Indian River, Glades, Hendry, DeSoto & Collier.
+Areas Served: Citrus, Sumter, Hermando, Hardee, Highlands, Okeechobee, Indian River, Glades, Hendry, DeSoto and Collier counties.

 *Rural Microentrepreneur Assistance Program (RMAP)